-Image-Pro Premier image analysis software from Media Cybernetics offers intuitive tools that make it easy to capture, process, enhance, measure, compare, analyse, automate and share images and valuable data.
+Image-Pro Premier, by Media Cybernetics, is a 2D image analysis software package that offers intuitive tools that make it easy to capture, process, count, measure, analyse and share images and valuable data.